 We have open access visiting and always welcome friends, families, children and pets, if the patient wishes.

 The Inpatient Unit has a fantastic on-site kitchen where all meals are freshly prepared every day and provided to patients for free.
 There is a small charge for visitors if they wish to have a meal and there is always free tea, coffee, toast and biscuits available.

 If relatives wish to stay overnight there is a bedroom available as well as sofa beds in our activities room.
 We will always do all that we can to accommodate visitors overnight.

-Care Coordinators are qualified nurses who coordinate all of the patient’s care during their stay in the Inpatient Unit.
-They are the point of contact throughout the whole process of admission, during a person’s stay as well as supporting a patient and their family or carer when the patient is discharged; ensuring a smooth process at all times as well as being someone to offer support.
+Care Coordinators are qualified Nurses who coordinate our patients' care during their stay in the Inpatient Unit.
+They are the point of contact during a person’s stay from when they are admitted.
+They also support patients and their families or carers when the patient goes home.
+Their aim is to ensure the process is as smooth as possible.